15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.reddit.com/r/sewing/comments/wdjnfq/i_made_curtains_and_a_valance_for_my_kitchen/

-r/byejess dressed two windows with blue and white gingham cafe curtains topped with matching valances.
-The small-scale check pattern feels cheerful without being childish, and the blue picks up cool tones while the bright yellow walls provide warmth.
-The curtains hang on simple tension rods and include tiebacks to pull them open when maximum light is needed.
+Blue and white gingham cafe curtains topped with matching valances on two kitchen windows.
+The small-scale check pattern feels cheerful without being childish.
+Blue picks up cool tones while bright yellow walls provide warmth.
+Simple tension rods and tiebacks let you pull them open when maximum light is needed.

 Gingham remains a country staple because it works.
+Period.
 The pattern adds visual interest while reading as casual and unpretentious.
-Choose your gingham scale based on your window size—larger windows can handle bigger checks, while small windows need small-scale patterns to avoid looking busy.
+Choose your gingham scale based on window size.
+Larger windows can handle bigger checks, while small windows need small-scale patterns to avoid looking busy.

 Layered Botanical Curtains with Swag Valance